humbertodias/RetroQUEST/README.md

 - **Saving**: The bed is used for sleeping (to skip the day) or quick saving manually (taking a nap).
 - **Quitting to Menu**: Opening and crossing the door saves the game and exits to the main menu.
 - **Game Genie Cartridge**: Plug this into any console for advanced features like enabling cheats, toggling quick resume (save and load states), accessing Retro Achievements, fast forward, and toggling BIOS loading.
+- **Clock**: in sandbox mode you can change the in-game time by interacting with the clock.

 ### Can I change screen shaders?
 Each TV in RetroQUEST comes with its own unique shader, emulating the look and feel of the original hardware.
 Changing the TV will also change the shader.